leandrofavarin/leandrofavarin.github.io/_posts/2019-09-22-sqldelight-powerful-codegen.markdown

 data class BandsOrderedByAge(id: String, name: String)
 ```

-If you wanted to transform them *later on* you would have to write two functions of types `(BandsOrderedByName) -> X` and `(BandsOrderedByAge) -> X`, even though the underlying composition is the same: two `String`s.
+If you wanted to transform them *later on*, you would have to write two functions of types `(BandsOrderedByName) -> X` and `(BandsOrderedByAge) -> X`, even though the underlying composition is the same: two `String`s.

-While this is a simple exercise, on real-life examples projections tend to be more complex, usually with [join clauses](https://www.sqlite.org/syntax/join-clause.html) and many properties being selected.
+While this is a simple exercise, in real-life examples projections tend to be more complex, usually with [join clauses](https://www.sqlite.org/syntax/join-clause.html) and many properties selected.
 For example:

 ```sql
 SELECT